MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Convert-CMDeploymentType.md

 ### -InputObject

-Specifies a SMS DeploymentType object.
-To obtain a SMS DeploymentType object, use the [Get-CMDeploymentType](Get-CMDeploymentType.md) cmdlet.
+Specifies an SMS DeploymentType object.
+To obtain an SMS DeploymentType object, use the [Get-CMDeploymentType](Get-CMDeploymentType.md) cmdlet.

 ```yaml
 Type: PSObject